syncfusion-content/blazor-docs/blazor/diagram/interaction.md

     }
 }
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/Interaction)
 ## Selecting a group

 When a child element of any group is clicked, its contained group is selected instead of the child element.
 With consecutive clicks on the selected element, selection is changed from top to bottom in the hierarchy of parent group to its children.